jeremytammik/tbc/a/1971_unit_test.md

 I created a demo doing so, [ricaun &ndash; Forge Hackathon 2022 &ndash; demo](https://youtu.be/EL5uJm_Nj8g).

-The Test part is the missing key in my workflow; I was thinking to add a UI for testing in the AppLoader plugin, but makes more sense to use the Test Explorer in Visual Studio 2022, just need to create a IPC between Revit and Visual Studio.
+The Test part is the missing key in my workflow; I was thinking to add a UI for testing in the AppLoader plugin, but makes more sense to use the Test Explorer in Visual Studio 2022, just need to create an IPC between Revit and Visual Studio.

 **Response 1:** This is REALLY cool, thanks for sharing!
 I like the idea of using Forge, and that does seem to be where Autodesk wants to head in the future.